 jack-o-lantern pumpkin seeds

 One of my favorite things about Halloween is toasting and eating the pumpkin seeds once the family is done carving their Jack-O-Lanterns.
 Each year, I try a different seasoning, this year it’s southwest.
 I used the Mexican Lime Olive Oil from our wonderful Queen Creek Olive Mill, but regular extra virgin olive oil is fine too.
-And instead of the chili powder you find the grocery store, I love the Ground Ancho Chili Pepper from Penzey’s Spices, but again regular will work as well.
+And instead of the chili powder, you find at the grocery store, I love the Ground Ancho Chili Pepper from Penzey’s Spices, but again regular will work as well.
 One of the important steps is to be sure the seeds are well dried after they are rinsed and cleaned.
 If they are not dry, the oil will not coat them as well and they will not crisp up.
-I find it easiest to just toast them in a dry skillet for a couple minutes before seasoning and placing in the oven.
+I find it easiest to just toast them in a dry skillet for a couple of minutes before seasoning and placing them in the oven.

 Hope you saved your seeds!
 P.S.
 Happy Halloween Marissa and Connor, miss and love you both!